-Auto insurance companies usually require drivers to provide a valid license before purchasing a policy, but they will make an exception if you’re buying coverage to obtain an SR-22 certificate and work towards reinstating your suspended or revoked license.
-You’ll usually have up to 30 days to provide proof, once you have a valid license.
+Auto insurance companies usually require drivers to provide a valid license before purchasing a policy, but they will make an exception if you’re buying coverage to obtain an SR-22 certificate and working towards reinstating a revoked license.
+You’ll usually have up to 30 days to provide proof of a valid license.

-You also typically need to hold the SR-22 insurance for three years without interruption after a license suspension.
-If your auto insurance coverage lapses at any point during these years, your insurance company is required to notify the State of Georgia.
-That would also mean the three year period starts over again, and the state can re-suspend your license.
+You also need to hold the SR-22 insurance for three years without interruption after a license suspension.
+If your auto insurance coverage lapses at any point, your insurance company must notify the State of Georgia.
+That would also mean the three-year period starts over again, and the state can re-suspend your license.

-If you are stopped for a traffic violation and can’t provide proof of insurance or your driver’s license, you may be required to obtain the SR-22 certificate.
-The form is a way of guaranteeing the state you won’t continue driving with insurance coverage or your license.
+If you are stopped for a traffic violation and cannot provide proof of insurance or a valid driver’s license, you may need to obtain an SR-22 certificate.
+The form is a way of ensuring the state you won’t continue driving without the required credentials.

 3. DUI or DWI Conviction

-You will definitely need SR-22 car insurance in Georgia if you’ve been convicted of DUI (driving under the influence), DWI (driving while intoxicated), or any serious moving violation.
-Being convicted of drunk driving also means your car insurance rates will rise, and some companies may cancel your policy because of a DUI conviction.
+You need SR-22 car insurance in Georgia if you’ve been convicted of DUI (driving under the influence), DWI (driving while intoxicated), or any serious moving violation.
+A drunk driving conviction also means your car insurance rates will rise, and some companies may cancel your policy altogether.

 4. Causing a Car Accident While Uninsured

 Being stopped without proof of insurance coverage is grounds enough for you to need SR-22 car insurance.
-So, being at-fault for a car accident when you’re uninsured is even more serious.
+So, being at fault for a car accident when you’re uninsured is even more severe.

 5. Too Many Points on Your Driving Record

 Points are added to your DMV driving record when you’re convicted of certain traffic violations.
-In Georgia, a driver’s license is suspended if a driver receives 15 or more points within a 24-month period.
-If you receive too many points during a certain timeframe, your driver’s license will be suspended or revoked.
-This could mean you need SR-22 insurance.
+A driver’s license is suspended in Georgia if a driver receives 15 or more points within 24 months.
+If you receive too many points during a specific timeframe, your driver’s license will be suspended or revoked, and you will need SR-22 insurance.

 6. Repeat Traffic Offenses or Tickets